nikobojs/manuscrape_electron/README.md

 _NOTE: Development ennvironment for windows is not actively maintained or tested_
 <br />
 <br />
 It is possible to setup on windows, as the app compiles on windows.
+However, sometimes the npm scripts does not work on windows.

 The tricky part here is `virtualenv` from PyPi, which is the virtual python environment that incapsules a part of the scrollshot feature. `virtualenv` seems inconsistent in what paths it creates on windows on initialization.
-To compensate for that, there are two replacement npm scripts that might make it fix a python path bug for you: `npm run pyinstall-win` and `npm run pyfreeze-win`.
-If you know a better fix, please submit an issue!
+To compensate for that, there are two replacement npm scripts that might make it fix a python path bug for you:

+`npm run pyinstall-win` and `npm run pyfreeze-win`

+If they don't work, try installing and compiling the python program manually (in virtualenv).
+You can look at the existing scripts in `package.json` for instpiration.
+If you know consistent fix, please submit an issue!